likicv/usysml-test-cases/README.md

 SysML v2 is the next generation of the OMG Systems Modeling Language (SysML), currently under development.
 The objective of SysML v2 to enable more effective model-based systems engineering (MBSE).
-The uSysML (‘micro SysML’) project is an approach to the development of SysML v2 test cases based on the decomposability of SysML v2.
-The objective of this work is
-twofold: (1) to generate input that would facilitate consideration, clarification, or strengthening of the SysML v2 specification; and (2) to provide documented test cases that would assist the MBSE community in the implementation of the SysML v2 specification. **The uSysML project aims to generate specific test cases, associated discussion, and any issues for consideration.**
+The uSysML (‘micro SysML’) project is concerned the development of test cases that will be useful in the implementation of the SysML v2 specification.
+The objective of this work is twofold: (1) to generate input that would facilitate consideration, clarification, or strengthening of the SysML v2 specification; and (2) to provide documented test cases that would assist the MBSE community in the implementation of the SysML v2 specification. **The uSysML project aims to generate specific test cases, associated discussion, and possibly issues for consideration.**

 To view current test cases please click [here](/test_cases.md), and to download the summary PDF file please click [here](/test_cases.pdf).